 - Now assemble the salad.
 Add the tuna to a large bowl and gently break it apart with a spoon.
 Then add the red pepper, cucumber, carrots, scallion, cilantro and the peanut vinaigrette and toss everything together until everything is coated.

-- Add a 1-2 tbsp scoop of the tuna salad each lettuce wrap and top with a few avocado slices, some pickled red onions and however much sriracha you’d like.
+- Add a 1-2 tablespoon scoop of the tuna salad each lettuce wrap and top with a few avocado slices, some pickled red onions and however much sriracha you’d like.